-In the blog we, are introducing you to the hair growth cycle and how the mechanism works, and how imbalanced hair growth cycle can cause your hair loss.
+In the blog we, are introducing you to the hair growth cycle and how the mechanism works, and how an imbalanced hair growth cycle can cause your hair loss.

 Hair Growth Cycle-